Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

+- Washington and its opponents have gone over the current 38-point total in 10 of 16 games this season.

-- Washington's games this season have gone over 37.5 points 10 of 16 times.
+- New York's games have gone over 38 points in nine of 16 chances this season.

-- The 51.3 points per game these two squads have surrendered to opponents this season are 13.8 more than the 37.5 over/under in this contest.
+- The 51.3 points per game these two squads have allowed their opponents to score this season are 13.3 more than the 38 total in this contest.

-- The average total in Football Team games this season is 46.2, 8.7 points above Sunday's total of 37.5.
+- The average total in Football Team games this season is 46.2, 8.2 points more than Sunday's over/under of 38.

-- In 2021, games involving the Giants have averaged a total of 44.8 points, 7.3 more than the set over/under in this contest.
+- The 38-point over/under for this game is 6.8 points below the 44.8 points per game average total in Giants games this season.

 Washington stats and trends

-- Washington has played 16 games, with six wins against the spread.

-- Washington's games this year have hit the over seven times in 16 opportunities (43.8%).
+- Washington's games this year have hit the over on seven of 16 set point totals (43.8%).

-- When Washington puts up more than 24.6 points, it is 3-1 against the spread and 4-0 overall.
+- Washington is 3-1 against the spread and 4-0 overall in games when it scores more than 24.6 points.

-- In games that Washington totals over 356.7 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Washington churns out more than 356.7 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have turned the ball over 24 times this season, two more turnovers than the Giants have forced (22).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Giants.